Holovin/D_UxRepostBot_Legacy/README.md

 - `HEADERS` - headers for HTTPS requests

 ## Changelog
+### v1.4.2 - 14.01.2018
+Fix: rework 'get' event trigger
+Fix: try disable telegram requests cache
+Some fixes from other bots (new logger and db manager)

+### v1.4.1 - 22.12.2017
+Fix: count day stat when daily output disabled
+Some fixes from other bots

 ### v1.4 - 05.12.2017
 Rework count methods, update db fields, fixes for new core